juansaab/vuex-now/README.md

 # vuex-now
 A [Vuex](https://vuex.vuejs.org) plugin wich exposes a Reactive Time variable with auto update on a given interval.
+Useful when you need to update periodically a property on your Vue.JS component.

 ## Why this plugin?
-Sometimes you need to update your Vue.JS component data based on the current time.
+Sometimes you need to update your Vue.JS component data based on the current time or you want to periodically update a computed property.
 Asigning new Date() to a computed variable might be not enough as time gets cached and property will not be reactive.

 This plugin exposes a variable on the Vuex store which autoupdates and computes on a given interval.
 Based on the idea exposed on the article [Reactive Time with Vue.js](https://cushionapp.com/journal/reactive-time-with-vuejs)